Ulladulla, New South Wales: Geography

 The Ulladulla area is a seven-kilometre stretch of continuous urban residential development from the southern edge of Ulladulla, through the town of Mollymook, to Narrawallee in the north, terminating at the Narrawallee estuary.
-At the 2016 census the population of the suburb of Ulladulla was 6,615.
+At the 2021 census the population of the suburb of Ulladulla was 7,262.

 Ulladulla is surrounded by the adjoining towns of Milton and Burrill Lake as well as Mollymook and Narrawallee.
 The extended area from Burrill Lake to Milton is referred to as the Milton–Ulladulla area.
 The population of the Ulladulla area, including Milton, Narawallee and south to Dolphin Point was 16,495 as at June 2019, having grown an average of 1.66 percent year-on-year over the preceding five years.

-Close landmarks include Pigeon House Mountain and "The Castle", both named due to the unique shapes of the mountain.
+Close landmarks include Pigeon House Mountain and The Castle, both named due to the unique shapes of the mountain.
 Pigeon House was sighted by Captain James Cook upon his journey along the eastern shores of Australia.
-Pigeon House has recently been renamed "Didhol" in deference to the elders of the Yuin tribe, who previously inhabited the area Ulladulla was built upon.
+Pigeon House has recently been renamed Didhol in deference to the elders of the Yuin tribe, who previously inhabited the area Ulladulla was built upon.
 The traditional name of the peak, Didhol, means "woman's breast", from the mountain's clear resemblance to the shape of a woman's breast.

 Climate

-Along with the rest of the NSW South Coast, Ulladulla has a mild oceanic climate (Cfb) and experiences lukewarm summers and mild winters.
-The climate is influenced by the warm waters of the adjacent Tasman Sea and is characteristically mild without extreme high or low temperatures.
-Climatic data has been recorded at Ulladulla by the Bureau of Meteorology since 1989.
+Ulladulla has a warm oceanic climate (Köppen: Cfb) moderated by its position next to the Tasman Sea, with warm, rainy summers and mild, somewhat drier winters heavily affected by foehn winds off the ranges to the west.
+Average maxima vary from 24.4 C in January to 16.5 C in July, with minima from 17.7 C in January and February to 9.0 C in July.

+Rainfall is moderately abundant, averaging 1185.3 mm annually, and is spread across 95.5 rainy days.
+Extreme temperatures have ranged from 44.5 C on 18 January 2013 to 2.5 C on 10 July 1995.